Other Policies, Unit Rules, and Procedures

 Unit rules address needs at the unit level or control issues that affect a subset of the university.
 Colleges, departments, and other units of the university may develop specific implementation mechanisms for operations, administration, or programs within that particular unit.
 Unit rules are developed and approved by the unit and describe a unit’s approach to implementing relevant university policies or university standards.
 Unit rules are applicable only to their home units, or to functions over which that unit has authority, but may involve the implementation of processes that affect the entire university and university community.
 Unit rules may be more restrictive than university policies and standards, but must remain consistent with them and with relevant statutes and regulations.

-Examples of unit rules include those in the Fiscal Operations Manual or the Office of Human Resources Policy Manual, or those in the following units:
+Examples of unit rules include those in the Controller's Unit Policy Program Manual or the Office of Human Resources Policy Manual, or those in the following units:

 Procedures